 Choosing between a canoe and kayak for paddling can be a tough choice.
-Both have their pros and cons (as we explain here) and it is an important choice to make.
+There are some major differences to consider and both have their pros and cons (as we explain here).

 To help you decide if a canoe or kayak is better for you, we’ve detailed all the things you need to consider.